FIXTradingCommunity/xml-diff-merge/README.md

 ```
 If the output file is not provided, then results go to the console.

+Optionally, argument `-e <event-filename>` can direct errors to a JSON file suitable for UI rendering.

+Optionally, argument `-u` treats XML nodes as unordered so moves among children are not considered significant.
+Otherwise, a move will result in an add and a remove operation.

 ## Merge

 The XmlMerge utility takes a base XML file and a difference file and merges the two to produce an new XML file.